zhangyihome/code-push-cli/cli/README.md

 *NOTE: This parameter can be set using either "--description" or "-desc"*

+#### Disabled parameter

+This specifies whether an update should be downloadable by end users or not.
+If left unspecified, the update will not be disabled (i.e. users will download it the moment your app calls `sync`).
+This parameter can be valuable if you want to release an update that isn't immediately available, until you expicitly [patch it](#patching-releases) when you want end users to be able to download it (e.g. an announcement blog post went live).

+*NOTE: This parameter can be set using either "--disabled" or "-x"*

 #### Mandatory parameter

 This specifies whether the update should be considered mandatory or not (e.g. it includes a critical security fix).
 This attribute is simply round tripped to the client, who can then decide if and how they would like to enforce it.